openhwgroup/cva6/docs/04_cv32a65x_design/source/port_issue_read_operands.rst

    * - ``flu_ready_i``
      - in
-     - Fixed latency unit ready to accept new request
+     - Fixed Latency Unit ready to accept new request
      - TO_BE_COMPLETED
      - logic